hongxiahao91/hongxiahao91.github.io/_pages/about.md

 # 🔥 News
+- *2024.07*: 🎉🎉 One paper about quality refiner for text-to-image generation is accepted by [ACM MM 2024](https://2024.acmmm.org/).
 - *2024.05*: 🎉🎉 One paper about watermark for large language models is accepted by [ACL 2024](https://2024.aclweb.org/).
 - *2024.05*: 🎉🎉 Adaptive Decoding is accepted by [ICML 2024](https://icml.cc/Conferences/2024).
 - *2024.03*: 🎉🎉 One paper about evaluating large language models (CLEAN-EVAL) is accepted by [NAACL 2024 Findings](https://2024.naacl.org/).